 - All manuscripts should use APA style, 7th edition.

 Copyright laws protect your work.
 NSTA will hold the copyright to your article to facilitate reprinting and republishing in the future.
 If you wish to have your article reprinted elsewhere, you need to secure permission from NSTA.

-- Your manuscript should not exceed 3,000 words (4,000 words for Research and Teaching column).
+- not exceed 3,000 words (4,000 words for Research and Teaching column).
 Longer manuscripts may be returned for revision without being reviewed.

-- Tables, graphs, and charts should be appropriately labeled.
+- have tables, graphs, and charts appropriately labeled.

-- Financial support for work reported should be acknowledged at the end of the manuscript.
+- acknowledge financial support for work reported at the end of the manuscript.

-- References within the text should cite in parenthesis the author’s name and year of publication; the full citation should be included alphabetically by author’s last name in a list at the end of the article.
+- follow APA, 7th edition: References within the text should cite in parentheses the author’s name and year of publication; for three or more authors, the first author’s last name and “et al.” is used for the in-text citation.
+The full citation should be included alphabetically by author’s last name in a Reference list at the end of the article.

 Photographs and illustrations